North KoreaThe World’s Most Secretive Nation, Its Last Stalinist Dictatorship & One Of The Planet’s More Niche Travel Destinations

 All in all, the border & customs procedure took about 3 hours, 3 hours of waiting and 3 hours of not really being sure what was going on, a situation everyone was more than happy to roll with (what choice did we have?).
 Everything felt relaxed and beers were had on the platform to pass the time, the chilled ones selling out from the trolley lady in double-quick time; fresh stocks were needed and arrived promptly, but none were chilled.
 And once the seal was broken on the platform the beers invariably kept flowing when on the train, too.
-I didn’t know it at the time but North Korea was to turn into quite the session.
+I didn’t know it at the time but North Korea was to turn into quite the party.

 Real North Korea?

 Sinuiju is connected to Pyongyang by the 225-kilometre-long Pyongui Line, the main corridor for overland traffic between North Korea and China and the country’s most important rail line.
 I spent a large portion of the 5 hours it took to cover that distance standing between carriages and peering out the (closed) windows, camera always in hand and viewing what I knew I’d never get any closer to, that being real North Korea, the North Korea foreigners would never get to see in person.
 While obviously rural, it all looked very normal.
 Simple, but normal.
 From my brief & restricted view of the North Koreans and their way of life, I didn’t pity them.
 Not one bit.
 They know of no other and yes, it appears to be a hard life, one with few comforts and a life void of material luxuries.
 But I’d imagine the North Koreans also live a simple life with few, if any, of the modern-day worries that beset people like me, people fortunate enough to be able to come here from various corners of the globe to gawk at the North Koreans in an attempt to develop an appreciation for their secretive way of life.

 Some more captures as seen from the train en route to Pyongyang.